Enter slab dimensions and click calculate.

 Accuracy and Disclaimer

-Rebar quantities are estimates for basic rectangular slabs with uniform grid spacing.
-Complex foundations, beams, columns, and retaining walls require engineered rebar schedules.
-Always follow the structural engineer drawings and local building codes.
-This calculator does not replace professional engineering.
+Rebar quantities are estimates for rectangular slab configurations with uniform grid spacing.
+Complex foundations, beams, columns, retaining walls, and seismic applications require engineered rebar schedules with specific bar sizes, spacing, hooks, and splice requirements.
+Always follow the structural engineer's drawings and specifications.
+This calculator does not replace professional structural engineering.

 Conclusion